 The project explores the possibility that some of these imperfect cognitions are epistemically innocent, where the notion of innocence captures the fact that for a given agent at a given time it is epistemically better to have such cognitions than not to have them, even if they fall short of key epistemic norms.
 The exact formulation of conditions for epistemic innocence will vary depending on one's epistemological commitments and the type of cognition to be considered, but the central idea is that a cognition is innocent if the following two conditions are met:

 1. Epistemic Benefit.
 The cognition delivers some significant epistemic benefit to an agent at a time (e.g., it contributes to the acquisition, retention or good use of true beliefs of importance to that agent).

 2. No Relevant Alternatives.
 Alternative cognitions that would deliver the same epistemic benefit are unavailable to that agent at that time.

 Different notions and degrees of unavailability apply.
 In general terms, there may be no genuine alternative to an imperfect cognition, because information that would lend support to a different, more accurate, cognition is opaque to introspection, not open to investigation, irretrievable, or blocked for motivational reasons; or the alternative cognition could be strictly speaking available, but it would not carry the same epistemic benefit as the imperfect cognition (e.g., it would not offer a plausible explanation of the agent's experience or it would not support the agent's sense of self to the same extent).

 A two-day workshop will be held in Birmingham on 8 and 9th May, 2014, to discuss the themes of the project.

-See also our Calendar for further details, and read our Imperfect Cognitions blog, where network members and other experts write about their recent research and share ideas.
+See the Calendar for a selection of project related events, and read our Imperfect Cognitions blog, where network members and other experts write about their recent research and share ideas.

 You can also like the Epistemic Innocence Project Facebook page or follow our Twitter feed to be kept up-to-date with project activities and news.